 In July 2019 the Health and Safety Executive (HSE) published its annual workplace fatality figures showing that deaths due to falls from height have risen 11% in the last five years, and 14% from last year.
-In 2018/19, 40 fatal injuries to workers were due to falls whilst working at height.
+In 2018/19, 40 fatal injuries to workers were due to falls while working at height.

 Falls from height continue to claim more lives in the workplace than any other factor.
-The latest HSE statistics demonstrate there is not one single industry that can claim it has solved the Health and Safety culture issue which still exists.
+The latest HSE statistics demonstrate there is not one single industry that can claim it has solved the Health and Safety culture issue, which still exists.
 While some sectors such as construction and agriculture remain the most dangerous, there is still a wide-reaching lack of education for safe Work at Height.
 This is even in despite efforts from government, regulators and charities to draw attention to the deadly risks.

 Speaking about these statistics, our MD Ken believes that cultural issues and attitudes within a business are key contributors to these figures.
 “I have seen Health and Safety culture evolve and degenerate in equal measure!” said Ken.
 “The lack of consistency in preventative measures and training or education from one organisation to another is quite startling”.

 Earlier this year the All-Party Parliamentary Group (APPG)’s report on Working at Height described how improving communication could help to improve poor Working at Height procedures.
-While communication campaigns are important in encouraging proactive safety cultures – the question still focuses on whether this goes far enough.
+While communication campaigns are essential in encouraging proactive safety cultures – the question still focuses on whether this goes far enough.

 Facilities Managers can no longer rely on optimism that ‘it’ll be fine’ when considering their staff and their ability to undertake their duties safely when Working at Height.

 Ken states, “In Heightsafe’s experience it often takes a near-miss for organisational leaders to sit up and take action.
-It is critical to proactively take a wider look at the top-down culture and investment, when considering Working at Height”.
+It is critical to proactively take a wider look at the top-down culture and investment when considering Working at Height”.

-Drive by Testing – A Significant Compliance Issue.
+Drive-by Testing – A Significant Compliance Issue.

 This is one practice that is exposing clients and their personnel, who Work at Height, to risk.
-This is neither safe, ethical or value for money for the end user.
+This is neither safe, ethical or value for money for the end-user.

-Cost cutting exercises such as this, without question, clearly demonstrates a cultural and educational issue.
+Cost-cutting exercises such as this, without question, clearly demonstrates a cultural and educational issue.
 This proves how prevention is seen as a tick box exercise – not a thorough, proactive staple of Health and Safety planning.

-Where such culture exists, there are several ways in which regulation can take the lead in stopping preventable deaths and life-changing injuries.
+Where such a culture exists, there are several ways in which regulation can take the lead in stopping preventable deaths and life-changing injuries.
 The first is to ensure organisations take a proactive approach to planning for Working at Height by making the correct equipment a legal requirement.

 Making Work at Height equipment a legal requirement on new build and redevelopment projects, with a minimum standard set in building regulations would significantly reduce the number of preventable incidents.
 Of course, this would impact budgets and, as such, it would be sensible to also offer tax relief for businesses actively investing in Work at Height equipment to protect their personnel.
 Similar to the Land Remediation Relief currently available in the asbestos industry.

 Commenting on this issue, Ken explains: “Ensuring that the right safety equipment is available to workers should be a basic requirement.
 Unfortunately, it often takes an incident or near-miss to spur action and investment in equipment.
-When lives are being put in jeopardy this is not a risk worth taking”.
+When lives are being put in jeopardy, this is not a risk worth taking”.